Arc’teryx Cerium Hoody

 Arc'teryx Cerium Hoody (zipping up jacket)

-The Cerium Hoody’s wind-resistant shell performed well on cold and blustery hikes in Patagonia and during a variety of snow sports, and its DWR treatment helped water bead off instead of soaking in.
-But it cannot compare to a synthetic jacket and, as we mentioned, you’ll need to add a waterproof layer when the going gets tough.
+The Cerium Hoody’s wind-resistant shell performed well on cold and blustery hikes in Patagonia and during a variety of snow sports, and its durable water-repellent (DWR) treatment helped water bead off instead of soaking in.
+But it cannot compare to a synthetic jacket, and, as we mentioned, you’ll need to add a waterproof layer when the going gets tough.
 Even for climbing, the Cerium would fall short as a belay jacket in cold and damp conditions.
 For this sort of environment, we would opt for a fully synthetic jacket with a more weather-resistant shell material like Black Diamond’s Belay Parka.
 But within the lightweight down jacket world, the Cerium combats the elements as well as most.

 Construction and Durability